Q: Will my dental insurance cover the dental work?

 Which dental procedures are covered and at what % under your dental insurance policy has very little to do with your particular oral health situation.

-We as a dental office know your dental and general health, we know your needs and wants and ALWAYS act in the best interests of your health and well-being.
+We, as a dental office, know your dental and general health.
+We understand your needs and wants and ALWAYS act in the best interests of your health and well-being.

 We do not know what your insurance covers and what it doesn’t cover.

-The insurance information you provided to us allows us to submit your dental claim to the insurance company on your behalf, it does NOT allow us to see what the dental insurance will cover.
+The insurance information you provided allows us to submit your dental claim to the insurance company on your behalf; it does NOT allow us to see what the dental insurance will cover.

-We are happy to help you in getting to know your dental insurance coverage so that you can figure out how much coverage you are entitled to.
+We are happy to help you get to know your dental insurance coverage so that you can figure out how much coverage you are entitled to.

 Q: What should I know about my dental insurance?

 Your dental insurance is not free!
 You pay for it indirectly.
-Your employer could be directly giving you the money that they are spending on your insurance.
-Get to know your dental insurance will give you peace of mind and prevent unexpected dental bills.
+Your employer could be directly giving you the money they are spending on your insurance.
+Knowing your dental insurance will give you peace of mind and prevent unexpected dental bills.

-Your dental insurance is a contract, hence what is covered and what is not covered is preset.
-There is very little influence over the dental insurance company with respect to coverage.
+Your dental insurance is a contract; hence what is covered and not covered is preset.
+Therefore, there is very little influence over the dental insurance company concerning your coverage.

-The key information that you need to know about your dental insurance:
+The critical information that you need to know about your dental insurance: